-4-H HORTICULTURE & LANDSCAPE DESIGN Check In Wednesday 8:00a.m.-10:00a.m.
+4-H HORTICULTURE & LANDSCAPE DESIGN

+Check In Wednesday 8:00a.m.-10:00a.m.
-1101.
-Garden Display (exhibitor is limited to four square feet of space).
-A Garden Display exhibit consists of five different fresh vegetables.
-Many neat garden displays are exhibited with one large vegetable surrounded by four different medium vegetables.
-Example: One watermelon and five each of tomatoes, beets, carrots and onions.

-Canned vegetables are not acceptable.
-Only one variety of each type of vegetable may be exhibited.
-The numbers of the five vegetables to be exhibited are as follows: LARGE VEGETABLES (one each): Watermelon, squash, pumpkin, eggplant, cabbage, and cantaloupe.
+- 1101.
+Garden Display: Each exhibitor in this class will be limited to four square feet of space.
+The Garden Display must be exhibited in a tray, basket or container that can be easily moved by the fair staff.
+Exhibit consists of five different types of fresh vegetables or fruits.
+Canned products and shelled vegetables are not acceptable.
+Only one variety of each type of vegetable or fruit may be exhibited.
+The numbers of the five types of vegetables or fruits to be exhibited are as follows - LARGE VEGETABLES (one each): Watermelon, squash, pumpkin, eggplant, cabbage, and cantaloupe. - MEDIUM VEGETABLES (five each): Cucumbers, tomatoes, okra, carrots, beets, onions, peppers, parsnips, sweet potatoes, Irish Potatoes, or similar size vegetables. - SMALL VEGETABLES (Twelve Each): Green snap beans, wax beans, English peas, cherry and pear tomatoes, or other similar sized vegetables - SMALL FRUITS (One half pint box): Strawberries, blackberries, raspberries, or other similar sized fruits. - TREE FRUITS (5 each): Apples, pears, peaches, or similar sized fruits. - GRAPES (2 bunches) - 1102.

-MEDIUM VEGETABLES (five each): Cucumbers, tomatoes, okra, carrots, beets, onions, peppers, parsnips, sweet potatoes, Irish Potatoes, or similar size vegetables.
-IF SMALL VEGETABLES such as green beans are used as one of the five different vegetables, a dozen is suggested for a good display.
-Shelled vegetables should not be exhibited.
-Quality and condition of exhibits will be considered.
-Choose vegetables for exhibit that will hold up well during the fair.
-Avoid overripe and under-mature specimens.
-Those that are slightly under-ripe and slightly immature when picked may last longer.

-1102.
 Small vegetable specimen plate (12).
-Example: Green snap beans, yellow wax beans, other small vegetables.
+Example: Green snap beans, yellow wax beans, other small vegetables. - 1103.

-- 1103.
 Medium vegetable specimen plate (Five).
-Example: Cucumbers, cherry tomatoes, beets, white onions, bell peppers, other peppers, okra, parsnips, turnips, sweet potatoes, red potatoes, white or Russet potatoes, carrots, tomatoes, other medium vegetables. - 1104.
+Example: Cucumbers, cherry tomatoes, beets, white onions, bell peppers, other peppers, okra, parsnips,

+- turnips, sweet potatoes, red potatoes, white or Russet potatoes, carrots, tomatoes, other medium vegetables. - 1104.
 Large vegetable specimen plate (one).
-Example: Watermelon, summer squash, winter squash, pumpkin, eggplant, cabbage, cantaloupe, other large vegetable.
+Example: Watermelon, summer squash, winter squash, pumpkin, eggplant, cabbage, cantaloupe, other large vegetable. - 1105.
+Fresh Culinary herbs (6) ex: parsley, basil, dill, etc. Six Engineering & Technology's (or a comparable quantity) of one variety of fresh herbs must be exhibited in a disposable container of water.
+Dried herbs are not accepted. - 1106.
+Small fruits (one half pint box) Ex.
+Strawberries, blackberries, raspberries, or other similar sized fruits. (if other, please include name of fruit on entry). - 1107.
+Tree fruits (plate of 5) Ex. apples, pears, peaches, or similar sized fruits.
+1108.
+Grapes (plate of 2 bunches).

 A County Fair exhibitor may enter up to eight exhibits, each a different vegetable, from the classes above.
-A County Fair exhibitor earning a Purple Ribbon for an outof-season vegetable (i.e., early peas) is eligible to exhibit another vegetable (i.e., late pumpkin) at the State Fair.
+A County Fair exhibitor earning a Purple Ribbon for an out-of-season vegetable (i.e., early peas) is eligible to exhibit another vegetable (i.e., late pumpkin) at the State Fair.